pubnub/pubnub-api/javascript/README.md

 automatically allow the PubNub Network the window time needed to bundle, compress and optimize messages for high-throughput.
-This means that if you specify a long window, you will be able to receive significant performance imporvements and optimized performance.
+This means that if you specify a long window, you will be able to receive significant performance improvements and optimized performance.
-Also with high throughput applications with many messages per second, a long enough window will all the right amount of time for the PubNub Network to order the messsage delivery.
+Also with high throughput applications with many messages per second, a long enough window will all the right amount of time for the PubNub Network to order the message delivery.

 ```javascript
 var pubnub = PUBNUB.init({